imrim12/formkl/docs/introduction.md

 # Introduction

-> FORMKL - Form marKup Language (WORK IN PROGRESS)
+> FORMKL - Form marKup Language

-*First beta version of formkl can be avaialable by October 2022.*

 ## What is FORMKL?